Pre-season boating checklist

 Book-in your engine service now.

 Inspect your propeller for dings, pitting, and distortion.
 Damaged propellers can result in reduced top-end speed and fuel economy, as well as cause poor handling and unwanted vibration (which has the potential to damage the engine’s drive train).
 Also check the propeller is secured properly and the prop shaft has adequate marine grease on it.

 Check your batteries are holding their charge.
-Most later model Bar Crusher boats are equipped with a CTEK charging port in the dash, which provides small LED indicator lights to confirm the charge state of your batteries.
+Most later model Bar Crusher boats are equipped with a CTEK charging port in the dash, which has small LED indicator lights to confirm the charge state of your batteries.